Thenmugilan-Dom/Attendant-Management-System/AUTO_SESSION_FEATURE.md

 - The system will automatically create sessions 5 minutes before class time

 ### 2. Automatic Session Creation
-- A cron job runs every 3 minutes
+- A cron job runs every 15 minutes (Vercel Cron)
-- It checks for scheduled assignments
+- It checks for scheduled assignments where `auto_session_enabled=true`
-- If a class is about to start (within 5-7 minutes), it:
+- If a class is about to start (within 0-7 minutes), it:
   1. Creates an attendance session
-  2. Generates a unique session code
+  2. Generates a unique session code (6 characters: e.g., "ABC123")
-  3. Generates a QR code
+  3. Generates a QR code with session URL
-  4. **Sends first email to teacher** with QR code and session code
+  4. **Sends email to teacher** with QR code image and session code
-  5. Session is active for 5 minutes
+  5. Session is active for 5 minutes total
-- When class actually starts (at scheduled time), it:
-  1. **Sends second alert email** notifying teacher that session is now live
-  2. Reminds teacher of session code
-  3. Provides urgent notification to start taking attendance
+- No second alert needed: Sessions show on teacher dashboard with "Starts automatically" label

 ### 3. Teacher Experience
-Teachers receive **TWO emails**:
+Teachers automatically see **scheduled sessions** on their dashboard:

+**Dashboard Display:**
+- A blue card titled "📅 Scheduled Sessions Today"
+- Lists all classes scheduled to auto-start today
+- Shows class name, section, subject code, and subject name
+- Shows scheduled start time in 12-hour AM/PM format (e.g., "9:30 AM")
+- Displays status: "Starts automatically"
+- No manual action needed—sessions start automatically at scheduled time

+**Email Notification:**
-**Email 1 - 5 minutes before class (Preparation):**
+- Received 5 minutes before class start (auto-generated)
-- Session code
-- QR code (as an image)
+- Contains QR code image that students scan
-- Class and subject details
-- Expiration time
-- Instructions for students

-**Email 2 - When class starts (Alert/Reminder):**
-- 🔔 Urgent notification that class has started
-- Session code reminder
+- Shows session code for manual entry if needed
-- Expiration time reminder
+- Lists class, subject, and expiration time
-- Call to action to announce session code to students
+- Students can scan QR or enter code to mark attendance

 ## Database Changes